pet221/SSNbler/README.md

 ## Citation

-If you use `SSNbler` in a formal publication or report, please cite it.
-Citing `SSNbler` lets us devote more resources to it in the future.
-View the `SSNbler` citation by running
+If you use 'SSNbler' in a formal publication or report, please cite it.
+Citing 'SSNbler' lets us devote more resources to it in the future.
+View the 'SSNbler' citation by running
 ```r
 citation(package = "SSNbler")
 ```